NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/README.md

 ## Turn in Your Work

-Submit your work via eaglint ( [http://eaglint.nvsl.io](http://www.google.com/url?q=http%3A%2F%2Feaglint.nvsl.io&sa=D&sntz=1&usg=AFQjCNHn3w8dj3XknIOpuPo6FRKP_dkpng) ) and commit all the files list below files to GitHub.
-Make sure everything is committed to github and visible online.
+Commit your files to github, making sure everything is committed to github and visible online.
+Then, submit your work via eaglint ( [http://eaglint.nvsl.io](http://www.google.com/url?q=http%3A%2F%2Feaglint.nvsl.io&sa=D&sntz=1&usg=AFQjCNHn3w8dj3XknIOpuPo6FRKP_dkpng) ).

 Also, create a GitHub Tag for your repository once you’ve done the final commits.
 Enter this detail in the eaglint submission under “Tag”.